 Finasteride has been known to produce side effects in the sexual health of the men taking it.
 Finasteride can potentially cause decreased libido, impotence, erection difficulties and ejaculation problems.

-These are the most common side effect of Finasteride; however, even these are very uncommon, affecting between 1 and 10 people of every 1000 users (less than 1%).
+These are the most common side effects of Finasteride; however, even these are very uncommon, affecting between 1 and 10 people of every 1000 users (less than 1%).

 Most of the time, these side effects will appear within the first year of using Finasteride — but if you are concerned at all, you should speak to your doctor.